MariusArlauskas/moviesProject/README.md

         show full movie details

     Header
-        ADD Search for a movie:
-            show movies in list, open movie list on click (now only showing search input - does no action)
+        ADD Search for a movie (probably search self db first an show button to o better search - in API): show movies in list, open movie list on click (now only showing search input - does no action)

     Profile: